tech-zero/encor-study/CML2/base-configs/README.md

 # Base Configs

-Here are some labs from Cisco Networking Academy CCNP ENCOR curriculum.
+Here are some CML2 base configs to get started.

 These labs were designed to use real hardware equipment so some commands might not be available

 Not all labs are created at the moment, so feel free to contribute :)